bomonike/bomonike.github.io/2016-07-11-python-coding.md

 ## Reserved Keywords

-Listed alphabetically below are words that Python's reserved for itself, so you can't use them as custom variables.
+Listed alphabetically below is the lexis of words Python has reserved for itself, so they can't be used as custom variables.

 PROTIP: Research and find out what each is about: